-On the right is an old picture of me with some of the Linux servers I'm responsible for at work; below it is what the rack looked like after virtualization!
-For the morbidly curious, there's also a picture of the boot screen on my test machine at home.
-Both that machine and the one this web server runs on were bought from the nice folks over at System76, and I recently replaced my main workstation with their top-of-the-line liquid-cooled "Leopard Extreme", which I'm very pleased with.
+On the right is a picture of the boot screen on my biggest test machine "shoggoth".
+Both that machine and the one this web server runs on were bought from the nice folks over at System76, and my main workstation is their top-of-the-line liquid-cooled "Leopard Extreme", which I'm very pleased with.
 I highly recommend System76!

-Here's a link to pictures of my travels to Yogyakarta in central Java (Indonesia).
-And here's some video from my 2005 trip, when a guy I met there invited me to a village outside Bantul to watch the local gamelan practicing.
-On my last trip to the city of my dreams (2011), I stayed at 1001 Malam (1001 Nights) hotel.
-There's a pictures page if you're interested... and don't miss this short video I shot of kopi joss being prepared at Angkringan Lek Man (watch all the way to the end)!
+Here's a link to pictures of my travels to Yogyakarta in central Java (Indonesia); on the right you can see the obligatory tourist picture.
+And here's some video I shot on my 2005 trip, when a guy I met there invited me to his village outside Bantul to watch the local gamelan practicing.
+On my most recent trips to the city of my dreams (2011, 2013), I stayed at 1001 Malam (1001 Nights) hotel.
+And don't miss this short video I shot of kopi joss being prepared at Angkringan Lek Man (watch all the way to the end)!

 I've started a page for pictures and recordings of Sheboygan Bands of the 80s.
 Remember going to see The Boss, Alliance, Trinity, or EMF at the Downtowner?
 Soon they'll all be there... well, sooner or later.

-I've been dabbling in classic Macintosh computers lately, which is something I've always wanted to learn about; there's something so simple and elegant about the GUI of these machines.
-I've got two of them so far (running System 7.1), and have a fair grasp of how the operating system is used.
+I've started dabbling in classic Macintosh computers, which is something I've always wanted to learn about; there's something so simple and elegant about the GUI of these machines.
+I've got three of them so far (running System 7), and have a fair grasp of how the operating system is used.
 Both LocalTalk and AppleTalk are working (with the participation of a Linux box acting as a server), and my most recent accomplishment is getting TCP/IP working using MacTCP (click the link for details).

-If you're ever in Silicon Valley, be sure to visit the Computer History Museum.
+If you're ever near Silicon Valley, be sure to visit the Computer History Museum.
 They've got displays that will knock your socks off, from centuries-old slide rules to the underground behemoths that watched the skies during the Cold War.
 They've even got a piece of ENIAC!
-One of their latest acquisitions is a reconstruction of Charles Babbage's Difference Engine (here are pictures of the setup checklist, the machine in operation, and the operator with a debugger).
+For several years now, they've also had a reconstruction of Charles Babbage's Difference Engine, which is on loan from its owner Nathan Myhrvold.
+Here are pictures of the setup checklist, the machine in operation, and an operator with a debugger.

 Can't connect to a hidden wireless network?
 Try forcing it to be seen first with this command: